monum/gsoc-ideas/index.md

 The City of Boston is working with FEMA and regional partners in Greater Boston on a plan to improve disaster preparedness and regional collaboration.
 An important piece of this plan involves post-disaster housing.
 How can we find places suitable for short-term housing after a disaster?

 Boston’s Office of Emergency Management believes that geospatial analysis is key to this effort.
 Using open-source geospatial libraries such as GeoPandas and Jupyter notebooks, a Google Summer of Code student will be asked to build a tool to help City planners identify areas in Boston that may be a good fit for post-disaster housing.
-Finding these areas requires several layers of analysis, including mapping the boundary of a flood zones, proximity to other highly populated residential areas, and a City’s zoning code (how cities regulate land use).
+Finding these areas requires several layers of analysis, including mapping the boundary of flood zones, proximity to other highly populated residential areas, and a City’s zoning code (how cities regulate land use).

 We give this project a **medium** level difficulty.